openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pons
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pons' is a regional part of brain.
-It is part of the metencephalon and brainstem.
+   :definition: Is a regional part of brain.
+Is part of the metencephalon and the brainstem. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000988) ('is_a' and 'relationship')]
-   :description: The part of the central nervous system lying between the medulla oblongata and the mesencephalon, ventral to the cerebellum, and consisting of a pars dorsalis and a pars ventralis.
-(MeSH) The ventral topographic division of the hindbrain; the dorsal topographic division is the cerebellum.
-The middle cerebellar peduncle on the periphery of the macrodissected adult human pons ("bridge" in English) was identified by Varolio (1573, Fig. I, f.
-17v; also see Clarke & O'Malley 1996, pp. 634-635, 821).
-Collins (1685, see Tab.
-48-L, his caudex of medulla oblongata) identified the pons as defined here, and Haller (1747, see translation by Mihles, 1754, pp. 287, 296) provided the term itself.
-Pons Varolii (Bell, 1802) is a synonym.
+   :description: The part of the central nervous system lying between the medulla oblongata and the midbrain, ventral to the cerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000988)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109019
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000988#pons-1
    :name: pons